The Eiffel Tower and Lightning

 October 13, 2013

-Summary Author: Bertrand Kulik; Jim Foster
+Summary Authors: Bertrand Kulik; Jim Foster

 Air is a good electrical insulator.
 The primary reason why lightning has a propensity to hit the very tallest objects is because the insulating effect of air is less than is the case for structures having a shorter stature.
 However, it’s a mistake to think that nearby objects are relatively safe during electrical storms simply because they’re further from the base of the storm cloud.
-T his animation, from a storm on June 19, 2013, shows the Eiffel Tower escaping the bolts that crashed nearby.
+This animation, from a storm on June 19, 2013, shows the Eiffel Tower escaping the bolts that crashed nearby.
 However, It shouldn’t be a surprise to learn that the 1,063 ft (324 m) high Eiffel Tower is often the target of lightning events.
 The strike at left shows the Tower getting hammered by a muscular discharge during an unusual morning thunderstorm on July 27, 2013.
 Such are the vagaries of lightning, which clearly demonstrates the need to take heed whenever thunder is heard.

-Photo details: Camera Model: Canon EOS 7D; Lens: 17-70mm; Focal Length: 57.0mm; Aperture: f/11.0; Exposure Time: 1.300 s; ISO equiv: 100.
+Photo Details: Camera Model: Canon EOS 7D; Lens: 17-70mm; Focal Length: 57.0mm; Aperture: f/11.0; Exposure Time: 1.300 s; ISO equiv: 100.
 Taken at 6:54 a.m.